 The sports teams at Mount Rose High School are called the "Muskies."
 This is in reference to the muskellunge, a fish found in northern Minnesota, whose name derives from the Ojibwa word for "ugly pike."

 In the hospital scene, when Annette is getting an injection of some kind, the girl giving the injection is dressed as a candy striper, a volunteer position, in no way would a candy striper be doing this.
-A nurse or a nurse's assistant would do this.
+A nurse or a physician's assistant would do this.